appbaseio/reactivemaps/README.md

 ## Using it

-Include the map library in your html file with your key
+ReactiveMaps uses Google Maps underneath.
+You should include this script in your app's <head> element with an API key to get access to 25,000 daily map views*.

 ```javascript
 <script type="text/javascript" src="http://maps.google.com/maps/api/js?key=Your_key_here"></script>